jordmllr/Mimir/design_documents/v1/tutorial_04_unit_testing.md

 ## Benefits Achieved

-With this testing setup, you now have:
+With this production-module testing approach, you now have:

-1. **Regression Protection**: Tests catch bugs when making changes
+1. **True Regression Protection**: Tests validate the exact code used in production
+2. **Refactoring Safety**: Changes to modules are immediately validated by tests
-2. **Documentation**: Tests serve as executable specifications
+3. **Documentation**: Tests serve as executable specifications of production behavior
-3. **Refactoring Confidence**: Safe to improve code structure
-4. **Edge Case Coverage**: Boundary conditions are tested
+4. **Architecture Validation**: Tests ensure the module separation works correctly
-5. **Integration Validation**: Component interactions are verified
+5. **Integration Confidence**: Component interactions are tested using production imports
+6. **No Test/Production Divergence**: Impossible for test code to drift from production code

+## Key Architecture Benefits

+**Production Code Validation**:
+- script.js imports: `import { ReviewScheduler } from './src/reviewScheduler.js'`
+- Tests import: `import { ReviewScheduler } from '../src/reviewScheduler.js'`
+- **Same module, same behavior, guaranteed**

+**UI Layer Separation**:
+- Core logic in tested modules (ReviewSession, ReviewScheduler, MimirDatabase)
+- UI logic in script.js extends/uses tested modules
+- Tests validate the foundation that UI depends on

+**Refactoring Confidence**:
+- Any change to core modules is immediately validated
+- UI can be refactored knowing the tested foundation is solid
+- Module boundaries are enforced by import structure

 ## Next Steps

-1. **Add More Test Cases**: Cover remaining edge cases
+1. **UI Logic Testing**: Add tests for script.js UI-specific logic using vitest + jsdom
+2. **End-to-End Tests**: Test complete user workflows
-2. **Performance Tests**: Test with large datasets
+3. **Performance Tests**: Test with large datasets
-3. **End-to-End Tests**: Test full user workflows
-4. **Visual Regression Tests**: Test UI components
+4. **Error Handling**: Test network failures and edge cases
 5. **Accessibility Tests**: Ensure app is accessible

-This comprehensive testing foundation will protect your spaced repetition app as it grows and evolves, giving you confidence to add new features and refactor existing code.
+This production-module testing foundation ensures your tests actually protect the code that runs in your application, providing true regression protection as you continue development.